throwable/mdc4spring/README.md

 ## MDC4Spring

-Easy and secure creation of Mapped Diagnostic Contexts (MDCs) in declarative form for multiple logging systems using Spring AOP.
+Simple and secure management of Mapped Diagnostic Contexts (MDCs) for multiple logging systems form using Spring AOP.
 Supported logging systems: Slf4J/Logback, Log4J, Log4J2.

 ### Motivation

 _Mapped Diagnostic Context_ provides a way to enrich log messages with contextual information about the execution scope.
-This information could be useful to track the execution of the business operation especially when using ELK stack.
+This information could be useful to track the execution of business operations especially when using ELK stack or any other log aggregation system.

-Example of SLF4J logging event that contains MDC:
+Example of Logback logging event that contains MDC (formatted by [JSON-based appender](#Configuring Logback for JSON output)):

 ```json
 {